The Orlik-Solomon model for hypersurface arrangements: Configuration spaces of points on curves

-\begin{thm} The morphism $\alpha:N^\bullet(Y,\Gamma)\rightarrow M^\bullet(Y^V,\Delta_\Gamma)$ is an isomorphism of differential graded algebras. \end{thm}
+\begin{thm} The morphism~$\alpha:N^\bullet(Y,\Gamma)\rightarrow M^\bullet(Y^V,\Delta_\Gamma)$ is an isomorphism of differential graded algebras. \end{thm}

 \begin{proof} We sketch the proof and leave the details to the reader.
-We define the inverse morphism $\beta$ in the following way.
-Let $I\subset E$ be an independent set of edges of $\Gamma$ of cardinality $|I|=q-n$, let $i_I:\Delta_I\hookrightarrow Y^V $ be the inclusion of the corresponding stratum.
-Let $f_I:Y^V\rightarrow \Delta_I$ be any natural splitting of $i_I$ defined out of projections $p_v$'s.
-Then we define the component of $\beta$: to be the pull-back $f_I^*$.
-The degrees match since $H^{2n-q}(Y^V)G_I$ is in degree $2n-q+|I|=n$.
-It remains to prove that $\beta$ passes to the quotient that defines $M^\bullet(Y^V,\Delta_\Gamma)$, and defines an inverse to $\alpha$. \end{proof}
+We define the inverse morphism~$\beta$ in the following way.
+Let~$I\subset E$ be an independent set of edges of~$\Gamma$ of cardinality~$|I|=q-n$, let~$i_I:\Delta_I\hookrightarrow Y^V~$ be the inclusion of the corresponding stratum.
+Let~$f_I:Y^V\rightarrow \Delta_I$ be any natural splitting of~$i_I$ defined out of projections~$p_v$'s.
+Then we define the component of~$\beta$: ~ to be the pull-back~$f_I^*$.
+The degrees match since~$H^{2n-q}(Y^V)G_I$ is in degree~$2n-q+|I|=n$.
+It remains to prove that~$\beta$ passes to the quotient that defines~$M^\bullet(Y^V,\Delta_\Gamma)$, and defines an inverse to~$\alpha$. \end{proof}

-\begin{rem} It is striking that Kriz and Totaro's model works for configuration spaces of points on any smooth projective variety $Y$, where the diagonals can have any codimension.
-It is then tempting to ask for a generalization of the Gysin model to the cohomology of $X\setminus L$ where $L\subset X$ locally looks like a union of sub-vector spaces of any codimension inside $\C^n$.
-In \cite{totaroconf}, B. Totaro suggests a particular case of the previous question, focusing on vector spaces $V_i$ of a fixed codimension $c$ such that all intersections $V_{i_1}\cap\cdots\cap V_{i_r}$ have codimension a multiple of $c$ (this paper handles the case $c=1$). \end{rem}
+\begin{rem} It is striking that Kriz and Totaro's model works for configuration spaces of points on any smooth projective variety~$Y$, where the diagonals can have any codimension.
+It is then tempting to ask for a generalization of the Orlik-Solomon model to the cohomology of~$X\setminus L$ where~$L\subset X$ locally looks like a union of sub-vector spaces of any codimension inside~$\C^n$.
+In~\cite{totaroconf}, B. Totaro suggests a particular case of the previous question, focusing on vector spaces~$V_i$ of a fixed codimension~$c$ such that all intersections~$V_{i_1}\cap\cdots\cap V_{i_r}$ have codimension a multiple of~$c$ (the present article handles the case~$c=1$). \end{rem}